Find a Recipe!

 • Maintaining the round shape: To keep the bottom of the cylinder from flattening as it chills in the refrigerator, use dry beans. (or rice, lentils, etc.) Put the beans in a container large enough for the cookie dough and then lay the cylinder of dough on top of it.
 (Dry beans also make excellent pie weights.
 You can't eat them after, but you can use the same beans over and over again.
 Just cool and store in a bag.)

-• Resting the cookies: The cookies are very tender when you first take them out of the oven.
+• Resting the cookies: They are very tender when you first take them out of the oven.
 Resting them allows them to firm up so you can move the cookies without breaking them.

 • Freezing: The dough can be frozen after you shape it into a log.
-Wrap the dough log well and put it into a sealed bag.
-The dough can be frozen for up to three months.
+Wrap the log well and put it into a sealed bag.
+It can be frozen for up to three months.
 To bake, thaw the dough in the refrigerator overnight and then slice and bake as directed.

 • Recipe Inspiration: Cook's Illustrated Mexican Chocolate Butter Cookies.